saurabhvartak1982/cloudinitintro/README.md

 The above two objectives are to be achieved using cloud-init only and the same to be showcased using a simple PoC. <br />

 ## Backdrop:
-The new VM should be created using a Managed Image in which the bash scripts will already be present.
+The new VM should be created using a custom image in which the bash scripts to be run would already be present.
+The customer wanted to use cloud-init method only because they were also performing other bootstrapping tasks using cloud-init.

 ## Disclaimer:
 I am not an expert on Linux.
 After digging around the documentation on cloud-init, I found the below approach which I have documented.
 I am open for any feedback on the current approach or suggestions on an alternative approach. <br />